By Lenah Bosibori

 In this area farmers are used to doing maize and beans and the production they get per acre is between three and five bags and these are season crops of around three to six months according to him.
 “The current system is promoting a lot of poverty and a lot of food insecurity so you find farmers hungry with no money.”

-“In our system we bring in food security, with diversity and solve food insecurity with a guaranteed cash flow to farmers,” adds Gachie.
+“In our system, we bring in food security, with diversity, and solve food insecurity with a guaranteed cash flow to farmers,” adds Gachie.

 Nature taking its course

 The land was degraded in the previous photos, shares Kyengo.
-“The soil was very acidic due to the use of fertilizers, through our locally available materials and continues mulching with application of compost manure, now things are thriving.”
-“We add a lot of compost manure that brings back the organic matter in the nutrients, ashes to introduce alkalinity of the soil and charcoal dust to conserve water.”
+“The soil was very acidic due to the use of fertilizers, through our locally available materials and continues mulching with the application of compost manure, now things are thriving.”
+“We add a lot of compost manure that brings back the organic matter in the nutrients, ashes to introduce alkalinity of the soil, and charcoal dust to conserve water.”

-Miriam Wambua is a beneficiary of the training, she represents a group of farmers called Kasunguni farmers Group, “Since I got the training, I have noticed a very big difference as a farmer in this dry village,” shares Wambua.
+Miriam Wambua is a beneficiary of the training, she represents a group of farmers called Kasunguni Farmers Group, “Since I got the training, I have noticed a very big difference as a farmer in this dry village,” shares Wambua.
 “I am eating healthy food with no chemicals and this has improved my health and that of my family.”

 Wambua further urges farmers to practice organic farming so that they can continue to eat healthy and get returns from selling the surplus.
 “We plant pumpkins, millet, cassava, and many traditional crops,” shares Wambua.